ankitgaur0/linear-regression/Readme.md

 ..
 .....
+#model_training files works and how it was created
  in the folder of model_training.ipynb here i create a a pipeline and explore it with comment to understand
   Q.  the main question is arises that why we use fit_transformer for Train data ans why we use only transformer for test data?